jlevy/the-art-of-command-line/README.md

 - `fortune`, `ddate`, and `sl`: um, well, it depends on whether you consider steam locomotives and Zippy quotations "useful"

-- `mkfifo`: create a `namedpipe`, useful for inter-process communication, where two separate processes can access it by name and read/write into it
+- `mkfifo`: create a namedpipe, useful for inter-process communication, where two separate processes can access it by name and read/write into it

 ## macOS only